 Once completed, options for returning the consultation form/Covid-19 screening form could be that you scan and email back the signed form, take a photo on your phone and text it over (I would get the hard copy from you on the day of the appointment).

-7. If you do not have a face covering to bring I can supply a mask and it should remain in place throughout the treatment and not be removed until exiting the building.
+7. If you do not have a face covering to bring I can supply one and it should remain in place throughout the treatment and not be removed until exiting the building.

 8. There should not be any need to wait in the reception area due to the fact that I will have the "cleaning/catch up" time between clients so it should be that you can walk straight in the door and in to my room.
 If for any reason you do have to wait in reception, please maintain social distancing as much as possible.